Beltre and Hamilton Need to Carry the Rangers for a 3rd Straight WS Appearance

 Please e-mail us at: email@example.com with any questions and feedback.
 You can follow us on Twitter and become a fan on Facebook.
 To subscribe to our website and have the Daily Reports sent directly to your inbox, click here and follow the link at the top of our homepage.

 Posted on August 28, 2012, in MLB Player Profiles and tagged adrian beltre, albert pujols, alcs, baltimore orioles, baseball hall of fame, boston red sox, bull durham, chicago, chipper jones, Chuck Booth. fastest 30 ballgames, detroit, george brett, jose altuve, josh hamilton, juan pierre, kevin costner, la angels, Mike Morse, mike napoli, mike schmidt, mitch moreland, nelson cruz, new york yankees, oakland a's, tampa bay rays, texas rangers, yu darvish.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Beltre and Hamilton Need to Carry the Rangers for a 3rd Straight WS Appearance.